swiftlang/swift-evolution/proposals/0526-deadline.md

 ## Effect on ABI compatibility

 Since this is an additive proposal there is no change to any existing ABI.
-The proposed APIs are capable of being implemented in less performant manners to the introduction of typed throws.
+The modification to `CancellationError` adds a new stored property and initializer but preserves the existing default initializer with identical behavior - existing code that constructs `CancellationError()` will continue to produce an error with the equivalent of `.taskCancelled` as its reason.
+The proposed APIs are capable of being implemented in less performant manners prior to the introduction of typed throws.
 Back porting this feature is not a proposed part of the pitch but no technical limitation is added except the burden of making the implementation fragmented upon deployment.

 ## Effect on API resilience